buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_1_Get_Solana_Running.md

 Commitment: confirmed
 ```

 During this entire project we will be building directly on Solana's devnet.
 This is pretty hype.
 It's sorta like Solana's version of a "staging" environment.
-It's an actual blockchain run by real miners and is free to use for developers.
+It's an actual blockchain run by real validators and is free to use for developers.

 ### ☹️ Ahhhh help it's broken!